eduardo-vidals/Algorithms-Part-I/README.md

-# Algorithms Part I by Princeton Universitye
+# Algorithms Part I by Princeton University

 Part I of Algorithms from Princeton University.
 Part I covers elementary data structures, sorting, and searching algorithms.
 Course related information can be found here: